Role

 Welcome Pass, a 7-day subscription tailored for new users.

 The Welcome Pass is a 7-day subscription designed for new users.
-It’s lower priced and easier to complete, and it’s offered alongside the monthly Garden Pass, giving users the choice to buy one, both, or neither.
+It’s priced lower, easier to complete, and offered alongside the monthly Garden Pass, giving users the choice to buy either or both.

 Redesigned Garden Pass and Welcome Pass.